Operational Emissions

 Renewable Energy

-Since 2020, we have procured 100% renewable electricity to power our sites, reducing about 53% of our baseline operational emissions to zero.
+Since 2020, we have procured 100% renewable electricity to power our sites, reducing about 51% of our baseline operational emissions to zero.
 At present, we purchase certified Renewable Energy from our providers.
 With the demand for renewable electricity increasing rapidly, we are exploring options to secure future supplies by investing in renewable energy generation.
-For example, we are progressing a planning application for a 2MW wind turbine and completing feasibility studies on installing PV panels on a number of our sites or adjacent land for producing renewable energy.

 blank_690_396